 λz is defined as the terminal elimination rate constant, estimated by linear regression of the terminal elimination phase of the log plasma concentration of drug versus time curve of the drug.

-Proportion of Participants With HIV-1 RNA < 50 Copies/mL Using the Missing = Excluded Approach
+Percentage of Participants With HIV-1 RNA < 50 Copies/mL at Birth Using the Missing = Excluded Approach in Neonates

 Collaborators and Investigators